 In March 2013, Baron Oswyn and Baroness Isabel Maria announced the first Baronial Heraldic Challenge, saying "we enjoin the populace to make items of heraldry, which we hope to view at a Pas d’Armes no earlier than late August.
 They will be assessed in terms of creativity, period-appropriate imagery, execution and construction (and how envious Her Excellency is of your wondrous items)."

-The original challenge can be seen on page 11 of the March 2013 issue of FTT, with the results shared on pages 7 and 8 in the March 2014 issue.
+The original challenge can be seen on page 11 of the March 2013 issue of FTT, with the results (recreated below) shared on pages 7 and 8 in the March 2014 issue.